Starting a Foundation

 Example of a Thriving Charitable Foundation

-Before starting a foundation, you would be wise to study a few existing ones that are thriving and successful.
+Before starting private foundations, you should study a few existing ones that are thriving and prosperous.

-One example is the MJ Murdock Charitable Trust, which supports causes such as education, spiritual growth, arts and science research in the Pacific Northwest states.
+One such trust is the MJ Murdock Charitable Trust, which provides funding for education and spiritual growth projects in addition to arts and scientific research programs happening within the Pacific Northwest states of America.

 1. Direct Your Estate Plan to Start the Foundation Source

 By far, this is the most critical step you must take.
-You may have a retirement goal of starting a foundation, but what happens to your goal if you die prematurely?
+You may have a retirement goal of starting a foundation or a family foundation, but what happens to your goal if you die prematurely?

-This is, in fact, what happened to Jack Murdock, who died in 1971.
+This is what happened to Jack Murdock, who died in 1971.
 His foundation began in 1975.
-How could this happen?
-Because he specifically directed that three appointed trustees must start a charitable trust “to nurture and enrich the educational, cultural, social and spiritual lives of individuals, family members, and community.”
+He directed that three appointed trustees start charitable grants “to nurture and enrich the educational, cultural, social and spiritual lives of individuals, family members, and community.”

 Not only did his estate plan require starting a foundation in his name, but he gave it a clear mission.
-This ensured that even more than 40 years later, his foundation is still giving money to nonprofit causes that align with his values.
+This ensured that even more than 40 years later, his foundation still funds nonprofit causes that align with his values.

-Murdock’s legacy will live longer than he did and probably longer than all of us will.
+Murdock’s legacy will live longer than he did and probably longer than we will.

 2. Choose a State and a Name

-Foundations must be incorporated, and each state has different legal requirements related to starting a foundation and operating it.
-You’ll want to spend some time investigating which state would be the ideal home for starting a foundation.
+Your own private foundation must be incorporated, and each state has different legal structure requirements for starting and operating a foundation, whether it is a nonprofit organization or not.
+You’ll want to investigate which state would be the ideal home for starting a foundation.

-You also need to give your foundation a name.
+It would help if you also gave your foundation a name.
 The primary obstacle here is that the name you want might already be taken.
-You need to make sure your preferred name for your foundation is available and secure the rights to it as soon as possible.
+You need to make sure your preferred name for your foundation is available and secure its rights as soon as possible, and you can ask or consult your other family members to get the best suggestions.

 3. Work Through All the Legalities